A Unique Assessment Management Platform

 What is qAssess?

-qAssess (pronounced “que-assess”) is a unique assessment management software-as-a service (SaaS) that provides a platform to assist you to locally print, scan, and score your performance-based (PB) and constructed-response (CR) items and assessment programs.
-The primary goal of qAssess is to use computers to do what they do best—manage and process data—and allow the efficient use of a paper based-assessments that work best for students, allowing them to show their work, draw out their critical thinking skills, and demonstrate their knowledge of the subject matter.
+qAssess (pronounced “que-assess”) is a unique assessment management software-as-a-service (SaaS) for locally printing, scanning, and scoring your performance-based (PB) and constructed-response (CR) items and assessment programs.
+The primary goal of qAssess is to use computers to do what they do best—managing and processing data—while using paper-based assessments that work best for students to show their work, draw out their critical thinking skills, and demonstrate their knowledge of the subject matter.

 What exactly is an SaaS?

 qAssess is software that is hosted on the Educational Data Systems managed cloud service.
 It is available on a subscription basis for school, district, county office, or consortium use.
 Rather than buying software, loading it onto a network server, updating all of the computers that need it, and then repeating the process in a few years as a new update comes along, qAssess is maintained by us and run on our Microsoft Azure cloud servers.
 We update and push revisions to qAssess as new functions and services are developed.
 You get enhancements and updates automatically and at no additional cost.
 Through the organization’s annual subscription, teachers and administrators receive secure login accounts that give them access to modules of the program based on the goals of the assessment.
 (Read our case study below to see how a consortium of 35 school districts use qAssess to help manage their annual performance-task summative assessment.) qAssess is not an online testing platform—students do not login or participate in the qAssess SaaS except to take their tests on the paper assessments produced out of qAssess.